-Date Time Weight Exam I: February 11 (Monday) 6:00 - 7:30 pm 30% (if one of 3 best) Exam II: March 18 (Monday) 6:00 - 7:30 pm 30% (if one of 3 best) Exam III: April 15 (Monday) 6:00 - 7:30 pm 30% (if one of 3 best) Exam IV: May 13 (TBC) (Monday) 6:00 - 7:30 pm 30% (if one of 3 best) Course participation and professionalism: 10%
+Date Time Weight Exam I: February 11 (Monday) 6:00 - 7:30 pm 30% (if one of 3 best) Exam II: March 18 (Monday) 6:00 - 7:30 pm 30% (if one of 3 best) Exam III: April 15 (Monday) 6:00 - 7:30 pm 30% (if one of 3 best) Exam IV: May 13(твс) (Monday) 6:00 - 7:30 pm 30% (if one of 3 best) Course participation and professionalism: 10%

 10% of the course grade is determined by your participation and professionalism.
-This will be evaluated both by attendance at, and conduct during, class (e.g., engagement and attentiveness during class; willingness to ask and answer questions; participation in in-class quizzes/surveys), and interactions outside class time (e.g., professionalism in e-mail correspondence).
+This will be evaluated both by conduct during class (e.g., engagement and attentiveness during class; willingness to ask and answer questions; participation in in-class quizzes/surveys), and interactions outside class time (e.g., professionalism in e-mail correspondence).
 Consistently discourteous behavior (see below for what I expect in terms of professionalism) will negatively impact your participation and professionalism score.
-To facilitate active and shared participation, I will cold-call throughout the semester.
+To facilitate active and shared participation, I reserve the right to cold-call if participation is lacking.